-- The college official responsible for administration of the Student Conduct Code shall determine the composition of Student Conduct Board and determine which Student Conduct Administrator, Student Conduct Board, and appellate board shall be authorized to hear each case.
-A student conduct board may constitute one person, if designated as such. - 2.
-The college official responsible for administration of the Student Conduct Code shall develop procedures for the administration of the judicial program and rules for the conduct of hearings that are consistent with provisions of this Student Conduct Code. - 3.
-Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the normal appeal process. - 4.
-Matters pertaining to sexual harassment/misconduct that do not meet the definition of sexual harassment as outlined in administrative regulation 5.1.16 or otherwise do not meet the definition of an educational program or activity and do not occur against a person within the United States will be referred by the Title IX Coordinator to the college's respective student conduct administrator for investigation and adjudication under the student conduct code.
+- 1. Decisions made by a Student Conduct Administrator shall be final, pending the normal appeal process. - 2.
+Matters pertaining to sexual harassment must always be referred first to the college Title IX Coordinator for review under AR 5.1.16.
+Conduct that does not meet the definition of sexual harassment as outlined in AR 5.1.16, or otherwise do not meet the definition of an educational program or activity, do not occur against a person within the United States, or are otherwise dismissed either under the mandatory or discretionary dismissal provisions will be referred by the Title IX Coordinator back to the college's respective Student Conduct Administrator for investigation and adjudication under the Student Conduct Code.